KarimJedda/cybergov/README.md

 - Sidecar: replace with the ones pointing to the AssetHubs
 - Subsquare: need to test and make sure, maybe pause Cybergov for 1 or 2 days after migration once manual checks on Subsquare pass

+## TODOs & Ideas

+- "The White Rabbit" provided the idea of scraping AAG YouTube discussions and adding them to the context of the proposals.
+  - A good idea but complicated to automate fully, we'll need to automatically map what is being said to the proper proposals.
+False positives could be detrimental to data quality.
+- Add historical context to the proposals (RAG/embeddings), this will be prototyped.
+Historical data can be provided by Subsquare.
+- Link vote_archive_{index} to to vote_archive_{index-1}, this way we ensure successive runs are linked, and the operator isn't fishing for favorable votes, although the latter would be visible (hash on-chain)
+- ...